oformaniuk/AOMapper/README.md

 ### What is AnotherOneMapper?

-AOMapper is a simple and fast convention-based tool designed to simplify object-to-object mapping.
+AOMapper is a simple and fast convention-based mapping tool designed to simplify object-to-object mapping.

 ***